diltheshi/IPG-Automation-with-Selenium/README.md

 # IPG Automation with Selenium
-In this projet the chrome browser is used for demonstration.
+In this projet the Chrome browser is used for demonstration.
 > NOTE: You must have selenium-server-standalone to run this application.

 >NOTE: JAVA should be available in your machine.